-- Rigorous attention to delivering high quality education and training. - · Maintaining and managing key relationships with the various funding bodies. - Ensuring the College is focused on those priority sectors which will continue to benefit from public funding. - Participating in the Hounslow 14-19 Strategic Partnership and the Hounslow Economic Business Forum. - Constant review of the cost base and efficiency of the organisation and participation in innovative approaches such as testing shared services models for back office processes. - Increasing curriculum provision which can attract Advanced Learner Loans - Strategies to reduce dependency on income from public funded sources.
+- Rigorous attention to delivering high-quality education and training. - Maintaining and managing key relationships with the various funding bodies. - Ensuring the College is focused on those priority sectors which will continue to benefit from public funding. - Participating in the Hounslow 14-19 Strategic Partnership and the Hounslow Economic Business Forum. - Continual review of the cost base and efficiency of the organisation and taking prompt in-year action to make changes when required. - Collaboration with strategic partners including co-located organisations to improve resource utilisation and generate additional net income. - Implementing strategies to reduce dependency on income from public funded sources. - Robust risk management processes subject to regular review and monitoring at management and governor level.